jyxi7676/STtools/doc/readme3.md

  python3 $STHOME/sttools.py --run-steps 1 --first-fq $STDATA/liver-MiSeq-tile2106-sub-R1.fastq.gz --second-fq1 $STDATA/liver-HiSeq-tile2106-sub-R1.fastq.gz --STtools $STHOME  -l 20 --outdir $STOUT
  ```
  ### *Output*
- This step output two useful files in the current working directory, and are taken as input the next steps.
+ This step outputs the following files in the current working directory, and are taken as input for next steps.
  * spatialcoordinates.txt
  * whitelist.txt
  * HDMI_SeqScope_2nd.txt
  * summary_step1.txt

 ## Step 2
-Step2 visualize the barcode/HDMI density discovery plot, with which the user are able to compare with HE images to estimate the tissue boundary.
+Step2 visualizes the barcode/HDMI density discovery plot, with which the user is able to compare with histology images to estimate the tissue boundary.
 The alignment is done manually and automatic alignment is under development.
 ### *Input*
   * --STtools: Path to the STtools package.
 If not given, using current working directory.
   * --hdmi2ndSeq: txt file with the HDMIs from the --second-fq1.
 For exmaple, HDMI_SeqScope_2nd.txt from step 1. **Required**